Eduard Lykov: Grigorenko

 Lykov eventually settled in the village of Zhdanovichy, in the Minsk Region, where he met a 74-year-old pensioner named Grigorenko.
-On September 18, 2011, the two men were in Grigorenko's yard shed, when they began quarreling.
+On September 18, 2011, the two men were in Grigorenko's yard shed, when they began quarrelling.
 Noticing a metal pipe on the windowsill, Lykov grabbed it and hit Grigorenko six times with it, killing him.
 After reassuring himself that he was dead, Lykov stole 150 rubles that were in the victim's pocket.

 Trial, sentence and death

 After being monitored for some time, Eduard Lykov was eventually captured by the authorities.
 During the interrogation, he voluntarily confessed to all of his crimes (despite alleging that the policemen "helped" him by giving him alcohol), trying to explain that it was only arguing gone wrong.
-After changing three lawyers, Lykov, presenting himself as a "non-christian" at the trial, pleaded for life imprisonment.
-However, the Minsk Regional Court was not lenient with him, and sentenced him to death.
+After changing three lawyers, Lykov, presenting himself as a "non-Christian" at the trial, pleaded for life imprisonment.
+However, the Minsk Regional Court was not lenient with him and sentenced him to death.

 The sentence stirred up controversy, as human rights organizations aiming to abolish the death penalty in the country argued that Lykov shouldn't be executed because of his Russian citizenship.
 The Russian embassy in Minsk checked the claims, but no such citizenship was found.
 As for the convict himself, he wrote a petition for clemency to President Alexander Lukashenko, which was subsequently denied.
 In November 2014, Eduard Lykov was executed in Minsk.